sharathujire/DaignalCatalog/README.md

 DaignalCatalogue is used to List Films with Poster and their Title.

-Version List used while developing the app,
+Version List used while developing the app;

 Xcode: 13.0

 Swift: 5.0

 Compatibility devices: iPhone